Texas Oil Rig Accident Lawsuit | 2025 Latest Updates

 Start My Free Case Review

 Texas leads the nation in oil industry-related deaths, with 219 fatalities reported from 2014 to 2019, according to a CDC study.
-In 2023, there were 203 injuries and no fatalities in offshore incidents.
+The Permian Basin in West Texas, which produces 40% of the nation’s oil, accounted for 30% of these deaths.
+In 2023, there were 203 injuries and no fatalities in Texas offshore incidents, but the Texas oil industry still reported 966 recordable incidents, 263 lost-time incidents, and 10 fatalities overall.

 Related Article: Oil Rig Accident Lawsuit Update

-Like many preventable accidents involving the industry, oil rig explosions often result from defective equipment, unsafe drilling procedures, improper maintenance, and a failure to follow standard safety practices:
+Like many preventable accidents involving the industry, Texas oil rig explosions often result from defective equipment, unsafe drilling procedures, improper maintenance, and a failure to follow standard safety practices:

 1. Fires

-Even the smallest spark from a welding tool or other sources can ignite flammable liquids if allowed to come into contact with any volatile gases or liquids on oil rigs.
+Even the smallest spark from a welding tool or other sources can ignite flammable liquids if allowed to come into contact with any volatile gases or liquids on Texas oil rigs.

 Explosions may erupt as the flames spread to storage tanks, pipelines, and other infrastructure holding or carrying hazardous substances.

-Fire Prevention Regulations:
+Fire Prevention Regulations in Texas:

 • NFPA 30: Flammable and Combustible Liquids Code